amaan-123/LocalRepo/README.md

-# These are the steps to follow to push any locally created repo (say "LocalRepo") to GitHub using CLI
+# These are the steps to follow to push any locally created repo (say "LocalRepo") to GitHub using CLI for the first time.

 ## Steps Involved (VS Code  Terminal's Git Bash Shell/Profile was used)